QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Human Evaluation Datasheet

-\paragraph{\qsecbox{Question 2.1: What type of input do the evaluated system(s) take?
-Select all that apply.
-If none match, select `Other' and describe.}} \textit{Check-box options (select all that apply)}: \begin{enumerate}[itemsep=0cm, leftmargin=0.5cm, label={ $\square$}] \item[\checkmark] \egcvalue{raw/structured data}: numerical, symbolic, and other data, possibly structured into trees, graphs, graphical models, etc. May be the input e.g.\ to Referring Expression Generation (REG), end-to-end text generation, etc. {NB}: excludes linguistic structures. \item \egcvalue{deep linguistic representation (DLR)}: any of a variety of deep, underspecified, semantic representations, such as abstract meaning representations \citep[AMRs;][]{banarescu-etal-2013-abstract} or discourse representation structures \citep[DRSs;][]{kamp2013discourse}. \item \egcvalue{shallow linguistic representation (SLR)}: any of a variety of shallow, syntactic representations, e.g.\ Universal Dependency (UD) structures; typically the input to surface realisation. \item \egcvalue{text: subsentential unit of text}: a unit of text shorter than a sentence, e.g.\ Referring Expressions (REs), verb phrase, text fragment of any length; includes titles/headlines. \item[\checkmark] \egcvalue{text: sentence}: a single sentence (or set of sentences). \item \egcvalue{text: multiple sentences}: a sequence of multiple sentences, without any document structure (or a set of such sequences). \item \egcvalue{text: document}: a text with document structure, such as a title, paragraph breaks or sections, e.g.\ a set of news reports for summarisation. \item \egcvalue{text: dialogue}: a dialogue of any length, excluding a single turn which would come under one of the other text types. \item \egcvalue{text: other}: input is text but doesn't match any of the above \textit{text:*} categories. \item \egcvalue{speech}: a recording of speech. \item \egcvalue{visual}: an image or video. \item \egcvalue{multi-modal}: catch-all value for any combination of data and/or linguistic representation and/or visual data etc. \item \egcvalue{control feature}: a feature or parameter specifically present to control a property of the output text, e.g.\ positive stance, formality, author style. \item \egcvalue{no input (human generation)}: human generation\footnote{ We use the term `human generation' where the items being evaluated have been created manually, rather than generated by an automatic system.}, therefore no system inputs. \item \egcvalue{other (please specify)}: if input is none of the above, choose this option and describe it. \end{enumerate}
+\textit{Check-box options (select all that apply)}: \begin{enumerate}[itemsep=0cm, leftmargin=0.5cm, label={ $\square$}] \item[\checkmark] \egcvalue{raw/structured data}: numerical, symbolic, and other data, possibly structured into trees, graphs, graphical models, etc. May be the input e.g.\ to Referring Expression Generation (REG), end-to-end text generation, etc. {NB}: excludes linguistic structures. \item \egcvalue{deep linguistic representation (DLR)}: any of a variety of deep, underspecified, semantic representations, such as abstract meaning representations \citep[AMRs;][]{banarescu-etal-2013-abstract} or discourse representation structures \citep[DRSs;][]{kamp2013discourse}. \item \egcvalue{shallow linguistic representation (SLR)}: any of a variety of shallow, syntactic representations, e.g.\ Universal Dependency (UD) structures; typically the input to surface realisation. \item \egcvalue{text: subsentential unit of text}: a unit of text shorter than a sentence, e.g.\ Referring Expressions (REs), verb phrase, text fragment of any length; includes titles/headlines. \item[\checkmark] \egcvalue{text: sentence}: a single sentence (or set of sentences). \item \egcvalue{text: multiple sentences}: a sequence of multiple sentences, without any document structure (or a set of such sequences). \item \egcvalue{text: document}: a text with document structure, such as a title, paragraph breaks or sections, e.g.\ a set of news reports for summarisation. \item \egcvalue{text: dialogue}: a dialogue of any length, excluding a single turn which would come under one of the other text types. \item \egcvalue{text: other}: input is text but doesn't match any of the above \textit{text:*} categories. \item \egcvalue{speech}: a recording of speech. \item \egcvalue{visual}: an image or video. \item \egcvalue{multi-modal}: catch-all value for any combination of data and/or linguistic representation and/or visual data etc. \item \egcvalue{control feature}: a feature or parameter specifically present to control a property of the output text, e.g.\ positive stance, formality, author style. \item \egcvalue{no input (human generation)}: human generation\footnote{ We use the term `human generation' where the items being evaluated have been created manually, rather than generated by an automatic system.}, therefore no system inputs. \item \egcvalue{other (please specify)}: if input is none of the above, choose this option and describe it. \end{enumerate}